shchodro/serverless-workshop/README.md

 **Slack Integration Architecture**
 ![Overview of Slack Integration](/Images/SlackOverview.png)

 1\.
 Go to [http://www.slack.com](http://www.slack.com) and create a username, as well as a team.
+If you want to use your existing Slack username and existing team, then proceed with that profile instead of creating a new one.

 2\.
-Once logged into Slack, navigate to [https://slack.com/apps](https://slack.com/apps) and click **Build your own** near the top of the page.
-Then on the next screen, select **Make a Custom Integration**.
+Once logged into your Slack team, navigate to [https://slack.com/apps](https://slack.com/apps) which should direct you to the app directory for your team.
+In the search bar in the middle of the App Directory page, type **slash commands** and select it from the options.
+This will take you to the Slash Commands portal.

 3\.
-On the "Custom Integration" page, select **Slash Commands** to create a Slash Command.
-Slash commands allow you to define a command that will inform Slack to forward your message to an external source with a webhook.
-In this case you'll configure your Slash Command to make a POST request to an external URL (the URL for your API Gateway endpoint).
+On the Slash Commands page, click **Add configuration**.

+Slash commands allow you to define a command that you can use within Slack to trigger  Slack to perform actions in an event driven manner.
+In this case we are going to configure a slash command to forward messages to an external source with a webhook.
+You'll configure your Slash Command to make a POST request to a /zombie/slack API resource you will soon be creating in API Gateway.

 4\.
-On the Slash Commands page, define a command in the **Commands** text box.
+On the Slash Commands configuration page, define a command in the **Commands** text box.
 Insert **/survivors** as your Slash Command.
 Then select "Add Slash Command Integration" to save it.

 5\.
-On the Integration Settings page, make sure the **Method** section has "POST" selected from the dropdown options.
+On the Integration Settings page, scroll down to the **Method** configuration andmake sure the **Method** section has "POST" selected from the dropdown options.
 Then scroll to the **Token** section and copy the Token (or generate a new one) to a text file as you'll need it in the following steps.

 6\.
-Keep the Slack browser tab open and in another tab navigate to the Lambda service in the AWS Management Console.
+Keep the Slack browser tab open and in another tab navigate to the AWS Lambda management console in the AWS Management Console.

 7\.
 Click **Create a Lambda function**.
 You'll create a Lambda function to parse incoming Slack messages and send them to the Chat Service.

 8\.
 On the Blueprints page select **Blank Function** to create a function from scratch.
 Also skip past the triggers page by selecting **Next**.

 9\.
 Give your function a name such as **"[Your CloudFormation Stack name]-SlackService"**.
-For the Nodejs version, you can keep the default Nodejs 4.3 selected.
+For the Nodejs version, you can keep the default Nodejs version selected.
 Now navigate to the GitHub repo for this workshop, or the location where you downloaded the GitHub files to your local machine.

 10\.
 Open the **SlackService.js** file from the GitHub repo, found in the slack folder.
 Copy the entire contents of this js file into the Lambda inline edit window.

+* This SlackService function will serve as the backend for a new /zombie/slack API resource you will create later.
+This function accepts incoming messages forwarded from Slack when you use the slash command, it then reformats the parameters and proxies the Slack messages to the zombie survivor chat service (/zombi/message) .
+This Lambda function verifies that the incoming message has the predefined Slack Token, and it also does a DynamoDB query against the Users table to validate that the user who submitted the message in Slack is a preconfigured survivor in our backend (Remember when you signed up for the chat, you provided your Slack username and team domain as part of the sign-up process).
+In this workshop, we're using this is as the way to authorize requests against the /zombie/slack resource.

 11\.
-Input the Slack Token string that you copied earlier into the function.
-You should copy the Token string from Slack into the "token" variable on [line 15](/Slack/SlackService.js#L15) in the Lambda function, replacing the string **INSERT YOUR TOKEN FROM SLACK HERE** with your own token.
+You should have saved the Slack Token string from earlier.
+Copy the Token string from Slack into the "token" variable on [line 15](/Slack/SlackService.js#L15) in the Lambda function, replacing the string **INSERT YOUR TOKEN FROM SLACK HERE** with your own token.

 * Slack provides a unique token associated with your integration.
 You are copying this token into your Lambda function as a form of validation.
 When incoming requests from Slack are sent to your API endpoint, and your Lambda function is invoked with the Slack payload, your Lambda function will check to verify that the incoming Token in the request matches the Token you provided in the code.
 If the token does not match, Lambda returns an error and doesn't process the request.

 12\.
+There are 4 variables you need to insert in the code to communicate with the backend.

-In the "API" variable, you will insert the fully qualified domain name (FQDN) to your Chat Service (/zombie/message) API Gateway resource so that the HTTPS requests can be sent with the messages from Slack. **API.endpoint** should show a value of "INSERT YOUR API GATEWAY FQDN HERE INCLUDING THE HTTPS://" on [line 9](/Slack/SlackService.js#L9).
-Replace this string with the FQDN of your **/message POST method**.
+a) In the "API" variable, you will insert the fully qualified domain name (FQDN) for your API.
+The **API.endpoint** variable should show a value of "INSERT YOUR API GATEWAY FQDN HERE INCLUDING THE HTTPS://" on [line 9](/Slack/SlackService.js#L9).
 Your final FQDN inserted into the code should look something like "https://xxxxxxxx.execute-api.us-west-2.amazonaws.com".
+This allows the SlackService function to communicate with your API.

-You should also fill in the region code in the variable **API.region**.
+b) You should also fill in the region code in the variable **API.region**.
 This should be the region where you launched CloudFormation.

-Finally you will also copy in the name of your DynamoDB Users table that was created for you.
+c) Finally you will also copy in the name of your DynamoDB Users table that was created for you.
 This should be placed in the **table** variable.
 You will also need to copy in the name of your "slackindex" (this is an index that was created on the DynamoDB table to assist with querying).
 These attributes can be found in the Outputs section in CloudFormation.
 You should be copying the values for **DynamoDBUsersTableName** and **DynamoDBUsersSlackIndex** from CloudFormation.

-* Your code is now configured to check if the token sent with the request matches the token for your Slack integration.
-If so, it queries the DynamoDB Users table to validate the Slack Username and Slack Team Domain associated with the user.
-If these values match a user in the Users table, then the message is authorized as coming from a registered survivor.
-It parses the Slack message payload and makes an HTTPS request to your **/message** endpoint with the message from Slack.

 13\.
 After you have copied the code into the Lambda inline code console and modified the variables, scroll down to the **Lambda function handler and role** section.
 For the role, select **Choose an existing role** from the dropdown and then select the role that looks like **[Your stack name]-ZombieLabLambdaRole...**.
 For simplicity we are reusing the same Lambda role for our functions.